OutsourcedGuru/opcua-node/README.md

 ## Overview
 This server creates an OPC-UA node, responds to queries and serves back information regarding a 3D printer which is fronted by OctoPrint.

+At the moment, this is just a proof-of-concept.
+I wouldn't consider it a complete project yet.

 ## Installation

 ```